New Museum Project Western Australian Museum

 By Donna Comtesse from Western Australian Museum | 12 Sep 2017

 When the New Museum for WA opens in 2020, it will share the stories of our people and place, acting as a gateway to explore all of Western Australia.
-It will reflect the extraordinary history, distinctiveness, creativity and diversity of our State and region – including our position on the Indian Ocean and global relationships with and other countries in the Zone.
+It will reflect the extraordinary history, creativity and diversity of our State in the region.
+This will include our position in the Indian Ocean and our relationships with others in the Zone.

 It is a major project for the State Government and is being built in the Perth Cultural Centre on the existing Western Australian Museum (WA Museum) site.
 It is being developed with a ’People First’ approach, encouraging all people from all over the State to be involved.
 It will be another example of how Perth, far from being isolated, is one of the world’s most connected cities.

 In developing the New Museum, a focus is on understanding our audiences in order to ensure content is relevant and engaging.
 In my role as an Audience Advocate at the WA Museum, I undertake evaluations to help guide our teams to create meaningful experiences for visitors and how best to present stories.
 At the start of 2017 I conducted an evaluation with the goal to find out our audiences attitudes towards, perceptions, and knowledge of the Indian Ocean World and Western Australia’s position within it.
 This included conducting 41 interviews and surveying 412 people.

 This evaluation established key insights and findings of how Western Australians think and feel about the Indian Ocean World.